Umwizer/Umwizer/README.md

 - I’m currently learning ReactJS
 💬 Ask me about Express and NodeJS.
 - 📫 How to reach me ruthumwizerwa@gmail.com

-⚡ Fun fact People think I'm very serious But...
+-⚡ Fun fact People think I'm very serious But...

-Languages and Tools:c css3 express html5 javascript  node js react MongoDB
+-Languages and Tools:c css3 express html5 javascript  node js react MongoDB

 <!---
 Umwizer/Umwizer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.